Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 2 Exercises (Questions).md

 </br>

 ## Programming Exercises
 ### 1. A user-friendly program should print an introduction that tells the user what the program does.
-Modify the convert.py program (Section 2.2) to print an introduction.
+Modify the convert.py program to print an introduction.
     # convert.py
     # A program to convert Celsius temps to Fahrenheit
     # by: Susan Computewell